Heaters for sale

 To avoid burning out the wick prematurely, you should not use your heater during this time.
 If you allow the wick to soak and keep it wet with the correct fuel, your wick should last approx 2 years.

-Check out this video.
+Check out this video for instructions on how to change a wick in a heater.
 While it’s not a heater that we stock, it has the same internal make-up for the most part and it will point you in the right direction.

 Most of our heaters have anti-topple features to prevent accidents.
 Some have in built alarms also.
 However, our Wick Heaters can pose a risk of burning as they are hot to the touch.

 The Inverter heater is our safest option as it has a cool casing, a child-lock and a carbon monoxide alarm too.

 We do not recommend using a heater in an unvented area.
 Carbon Monoxide is created in miniscule amounts by these heaters as they burn fuel.
 This generally isn’t an issue for large, able bodied people – and especially if the room is vented.
 However for very young children, it is not recommended that fuel burning heaters of any sort are used in their room – and again, especially if this room is unvented.